vfbaldovin/baldovinic20/_pages/intro.md

 This page is a basic tl;dr of my philosophical foundation.

 I weave metaphors, explore open questions, and [write](/writing) occasionally about my discoveries.
-I'd love to show you around some of my [projects](/projects) sometime!

 *Please*, make your self at home,

 <span style="display: inline-block;font-size: 10pt; margin-top: -20px;">And don't forget to <a href="mailto: theroblanc@gmail.com">holler</a> if you need anything—I'll be right over here</span>